omidarmat/webDevNotes/react/react.md

 > Note that setting the `type` attribute to `reset` on the `Button` component will make it so that it won't act as a submission button on the form.

-Going into the React Query dev tools, we now see that the input fields now have `onBlur` and `onChange` functions addded to them automatically.
+Going into the React Query dev tools, we now see that the input fields now have `onBlur` and `onChange` functions added to them automatically.

-Note that we also need to pass a `onSubmit` prop to the `Form` component.
-In this prop, we need to immediately call the `handleSubmit` function returned by the React Hook Form and pass into it a handler function that we defined.
+Note that we also need to pass an `onSubmit` prop to the `Form` component.
+In this prop, we need to immediately call the `handleSubmit` function returned by the React Hook Form and pass into it a handler function that we define.
 This makes it so that whenever the form is submitted, our handler function will be called while having access to the form data, so to the values passed into input fields that we registered for the React Hook Form.

 ### **Handling form errors**